zntheory/itu-bds-sdse/lessons/06-git-basics/S-ssh-and-github.md

 Then, it will prompt you for where to write the secret key.

-Know that `~` is an alias to `/home/<user>/`, but the SSH agent might complain about such a directory not existing due to it being an alias.
+Know that `~` is a shell expansion (do not worry about this term), which expands to `/home/<user>/`, but the SSH agent might complain about such a directory not existing due to it being interpreted as the literal character rather than being expanded.
 Writing it out explicitly should avoid that.
+A possible alternative could also be to use the environment expansion $HOME instead as this may be more widely supported.
 </br>
 </br>